 Any components of the pilot considered not feasible or unacceptable to patients will be evaluated prior to progression onto phase III clinical trial is considered.
 The Shanyinde, Pickering, & Weatherall (2011) method will be used to categorise and assess the extent of the issue (34) and the Bugge et al., (2013) method will be used to evidence the decision making process (35).

-Statistical analysis(36)(37,38)
+Statistical considerations

+Sample size

+Feasibility data demonstrates a likely retention rate of 70% participants at 12 weeks.
+With a sample size of 12 we will be able to estimate retention rates of 70% to within a 95% confidence interval of ±25.93% (36)(Hooper, no date).
+Billingham et al. (2013) demonstrate a median sample size of 30 (range 8-114 participants) for UK pilot studies, whilst Hertzog (2008) reports on the statistical adequacy for sample sizes of 10-40, thus further justifying a sample size of 12 for the current trial (37,38).

+Analysis plan

 A detailed analysis plan will be developed prior to the final analysis.
 In brief, descriptive statistics will be used to summarise retention, recruitment rates, enrolment adherence, dietary adjustments, dietetic time, dietary compliance, MCT supplement compliance, ketosis, anthropometry changes, biochemistry changes, quality of life, food acceptability and gastrointestinal side effects.
-The Kaplan-Meier survival curve will be estimated for overall survival and progression free survival and displayed graphically with 95% confidence intervals.
+The Kaplan-Meier survival curve will be estimated for overall survival and progression free survival and displayed graphically with 95% confidence intervals

 Discussion